 -

 We met the cooperative’s quality manager, Germaine Simbayobewe, on our first sourcing trip to Burundi in 2009.
 In that first meeting, we were struck by his passion for coffee.
 A few years later, we connected with Germaine again—this time at Kazoza N’Ikawa—and saw how his drive and seriousness had manifested in some of the best-picked and best-sorted coffee we have seen in Burundi.
-This is our eleventh year purchasing natural-sundried coffee from this cooperative, with help from COCOCA, a cooperative union of which Kazoza N’Ikawa is a member.
+This is our twelfth year purchasing natural-sundried coffee from this cooperative, with help from COCOCA, a cooperative union of which Kazoza N’Ikawa is a member.

 Potato Taste Defect